 The center of the rear seat is NOT designed as a seating position.
 The LATCH anchors were not designed to be used with a child seat in the center position and there is no tether anchor available at the center.
-Putting a child seat in the center would also block access to the safety restraint buckles.
-Use as a seating position, with or without a child restraint, may increase the risk of injury or death.
+Attempted use of the center as a seating position will increase the risk of injury or death in the event of a collision.